Mireya-Hernandez/MediaPlayerProduction2/README.md

 # Key Programming Concepts Utilized
 1. Java, GUI intro
 2. Java Fundamentals Data types, Strings, Console input and output, Operators, Conditionals, Loops, Arrays
-3. Objects and Classes
+3. Objects and Classes -Blueprint Instance of a class
 4. Databases -H2
 6. Enums, Interfaces, Abstract Classes
-7. Inheritance
-8. Polymorphism
-10 Encapsulation
-11 Lists and ArrayLists
-12 Lambda Expressions
+7. Inheritance- is a relationship
+8. Polymorphism -Interpertating objects in many diffrent ways 10 Encapsulation- Placing data and methods in one unit -information hidding-not visible outside the object 11 Lists and ArrayLists- data structure of a collection of values or variables 12 Lambda Expressions- Anonymous Functions
 13 Strings, Regular Expressions
-14 Recursion, Modules
+14 Recursion, Modules -repeating until returning to the base- reapeted application